nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    % ipa group-add --gid=686610000 linuxadm
    % ipa group-add-member --users=flast linuxadm

-In the event that your AD user will be an admin or what have you, you need to create an "external" group to map the user or users over.
+**Note for AD Users**: In the event that your AD user or group of users will be an admin, you need to create an "external" group to map the user or users over.
 This isn't required if you don't have an AD trust.

 .. code-block:: shell

+   # Create an external group that the AD user/group goes into
    % ipa group-add --external linuxadm_external
+   # Add the user (or group) into the external group
+   % ipa group-add-member --users=aduser1@ad.example.com linuxadm_external
-   % ipa group-add-member --users=flast@ad.example.com linuxadm_external
+   % ipa group-add-member --users=adgroup1@ad.example.com linuxadm_external
+   # Add the external group as a member of the IPA posix group.
+   # aduser1 and adgroup1 are now effectively members of the linuxadm group in IPA.
    % ipa group-add-member --groups=linuxadm_external linuxadm

 Now, let's create an HBAC for our Linux Administrator account for our group.